StayTunedAds/staytuned-android-sdk-demo/README.md

 Run the project in Android Studio

-You also can change the setup with your own credentiels in `App.kt`
+You also can change the setup with your own credentials in `App.kt`

 ## Documentation